Connecting Your Data

 - A Privacy Dynamics account.

-Before you can connect to MySQL in Privacy Dynamics, you will want to create a new service account user and role for Privacy Dynamics to use.
+Before you can connect to Postgres in Privacy Dynamics, you will want to create a new service account user and role for Privacy Dynamics to use.

 The following script completes the setup for our service account.
-You will need to customize this with the names of your databases and service account user, and then execute it in your database with a privileged user.
+You will need to customize this with the names of your databases, schemas, and service account user, and then execute it in your database with a privileged user.

 - Sign in to your Privacy Dynamics account.

 - Go to the Connections page.

 - Select Add Connection.